Caves and Caving

-Some of the best caving can be found in the Mole Creek, Junee Florentine and Ida Bay areas.
+Some of the best caving can be found in the Mole Creek, and Junee Florentine areas.

 Mole Creek is the departure point for guided tours into the famous and beautiful Marakoopa and King Solomons caves.
 Marakoopa, with its underground rivers and reflection pools, has the largest glow worm display in the country.

 Tasmania's south also features some subterranean hotspots including the popular and accessible Newdegate Cave in the Hastings Caves State Reserve.
 Hastings Cave is itself the largest developed cave in the country and being formed in dolomite, it's also one of the rarest.